history-lab/archiving-digital-records/07-command-line-lab.md

      * `install` install or upgrade packages
 ---
 # What is `poppler-utils`?
-* name of the software packaged we are installing
+* Name of the software package we are installing
-* a set of command-line programs for processing PDFs
+* A set of command-line programs for processing PDFs
-* we will intially focus on two:
+* We will initially focus on two:
     * `pdfinfo`
     * `pdftotext`
 ---
 # `pdfinfo`
 * Shows a PDF's metadata
-* From your `pdfs` subdirectory enter the following at the command line and press return:
+* From your `pdfs` subdirectory, enter the following at the command line and press return:
 `pdfinfo mueller.pdf`
 ---
 # `pdfinfo` output: